PERSONAL INJURY IN PRISON

 In short you maintain your right to compensation for an injury if it wasn’t your fault.

-Prisons are violent places and never more so than at the present time – the latest figures below show the dreadful and increasing scale of the problem.
+Prisons are violent places and never more so than at the present time – the latest figures from April 2020 show there were almost 36,000 violent attacks in prison in the last year.

 In prison, there are a variety of incidents in which you may sustain an injury including: